Agricultural & General Engineers: Over-expansion

-In October 1928 the chairman was able to report there were close on 10,000 "workpeople" in AGE's employ and the various works covered a total of 350 acres.
+In October 1928 the chairman was able to report that there were close to 10,000 "workpeople" in AGE's employ and the various works covered a total of 350 acres.
 The sharp slumps and difficult strikes of the 1920s had not been foreseen and with ample capital large extensions were made to the works and plants of the constituent businesses.
 By 1924 plant and buildings were utilised to less than one-third of their capacity.
 Speaking to shareholders in October 1928 the chairman hoped they would become fully employed in the 1930s.
 He also noted another major problem — changes to taxation laws meant losses by subsidiaries could not be offset against profits from sister companies.

 In late 1930 the chairman proposed to offer shareholders an opportunity to invest further capital.
 There is no further mention of this proposal.
 The 70 per cent holding in Peter Brotherhood was realised in early 1931.